eliben/llvm-clang-samples/README.rst

 A complete ``Makefile`` for Linux is included in the repository.
 Read the documentation at its top; it explains how to configure the build to find your local LLVM & Clang installation/build.
+A helper shell script named ``build_vs_released_binary.sh`` can make the build easier if you just point it to a directory when you've untarred a binary rlease.

 Note that LLVM & Clang use modern C++11 constructs and require a fairly up-to-date compiler and standard C++ library to build.